RockerMJ031/PR-UI/01. Admin Dashboard/Wix_Admin_Dashboard_Guide.md

 2. **Auto-Close Conditions:**
    - Modal should close automatically when all students are removed
    - Show final confirmation message before closing

+---

+## Important Implementation Notes

+### Universal Lightbox Requirements Summary
+**These configurations MUST be applied to ALL Lightboxes in the dashboard:**

+1. **Scrollbar Configuration:**
+   - Set "Overflow content" to "Scroll" with "Vertical" direction
+   - Define fixed height or max-height for automatic scrollbar generation
+   - Apply same settings to mobile layout for cross-device compatibility

+2. **Dropdown Menu Implementation:**
+   - Use consistent dropdown styling across all modals
+   - Implement proper option management and data binding
+   - Ensure dropdowns are accessible and responsive

+3. **Content Organization:**
+   - Structure content in scrollable containers when needed
+   - Maintain consistent spacing and layout patterns
+   - Implement proper form validation and user feedback

+4. **Mobile Responsiveness:**
+   - Test all Lightboxes on mobile devices
+   - Ensure touch-friendly interface elements
+   - Verify scrolling behavior on different screen sizes

+**Key Benefits:**
+- Consistent user experience across all dashboard modals
+- Improved accessibility and usability
+- Professional appearance with proper content management
+- Seamless functionality on all devices

+**Remember:** The scrollbar is automatically generated by the browser when content exceeds the container height - no additional components needed!

 ### Phase 9: EHCP File Upload Implementation (60 minutes)